DevExpress/devextreme-documentation/api-reference/10 UI Components/dxOverlay/1 Configuration/wrapperAttr.md

 ---

-You can specify attributes to the component's container directly in HTML code:
+You can specify attributes to the component's root element directly in HTML code:

 - jQuery